KDE/kgeotag/README.md

 # KGeoTag

-**Warning**: This is pre-0.1 beta code.
-It works ("on my machine" ;-), but until version 0.1 is tagged, use carefully.
-Have backups.
+**Warning**: KGeoTag is currently in the beta phase.
+It's feature-complete and should work fine, but version 1.0.0 has not been tagged yet.
+All beta testing and feedback is greatly appreciated!

 ## What is it?